 Financial Page is dedicated to providing Bogleheads.org and its members access to the blogging medium.
-The Bogleheads® community encompasses the forum, the wiki, two investment books (The Bogleheads’ Guide to Investing and The Bogleheads’ Guide to Retirement Planning), a presence on Facebook and Twitter, The John C. Bogle Center for Financial Literacy, and now this blog.
+The Bogleheads® community encompasses the forum, the wiki, three investment books (The Bogleheads’ Guide to Investing, The Bogleheads’ Guide to Retirement Planning, and The Bogleheads’ Guide to the Three- Fund Portfolio), a presence on Facebook and Twitter, The John C. Bogle Center for Financial Literacy, and now this blog.
 Taken together, we’re reaching out to provide education, assistance, and relevant information to investors of all experience levels in as many ways as possible.

 Bogleheads forum members are welcome to post on this blog.
 If you would like to become a blogger, send us a private message with your request.
 Guidelines for blog posts:

 - Blog content should be relevant to the content discussed in the Bogleheads forum for:

 - Personal finance